-- 99. Quarterly report from the Board of Regents detailing--for any positions not funded from the System's GPR general program operations appropriation--the number of such positions created or abolished by the Board in the previous calendar quarter [s.
-16.505(2m)]. - 100.
-Annual, by September 30, report from the UW Board of Regents or the Chancellor of the University of Wisconsin Madison on the number of GPR positions, funded from its general program operations appropriation, that the Board or Chancellor has created or abolished during the preceding fiscal years [s.
-16.505(2p)(a)]. - 101.
+113. Annually, no later than November 1, and based on the October 1 payroll, report from the Board of Regents detailing--for any positions not funded from the System's GPR general program operations appropriation--the number of such positions created or abolished by the Board in the previous 12-month period [s.
+16.505(2m)].

+- 114. Annual, by September 30, report from the UW Board of Regents or the Chancellor of the University of Wisconsin Madison on the number of GPR positions, funded from its general program operations appropriation, that the Board or Chancellor has created or abolished during the preceding fiscal years [s.
+16.505(2p)(a)]. - 115.
 Report, by October 1 of each year, from the Board of Regents on the amount and purpose of all federal monies accepted by the Board for the purposes of instruction, extension, special projects or emergency employment opportunities during the preceding fiscal year [s.
-16.54(8r)(b)]. - 102.
+16.54(8r)(b)]. - 116.
 Report, by October 1 of each year, from the Board of Regents regarding the amounts of any pay increases for unclassified faculty and academic staff made to recognize competitive factors [s.
-36.09(1)(j)]. - 103.
-Report, by January 1 of each year, from the Board of Regents regarding the basis for categorization of positions as management versus staff and the number of authorized positions in each category by campus [s.
-36.11(33)(b)]. - 104.
-Annual report, by October 31 of each year, from the Board of Regents on the number and type of courses offered by the UW System for which academic fees or tuition charged equals at least

-- at 100% of the cost of offering the course [s.
-36.11(44)]. - 105.
+36.09(1)(j)]. - 117.
+Annually report from the Board of Regents on how the Board distributed monies in the fiscal year from the innovation fund and specific institutional and systemwide data [s.
+36.112(5)]. - 118.
 Biennial report, by November 15, from the Board of Regents regarding projects funded under the University's industrial and economic development research program [s.
-36.25(25)(c)]. - 106.
+36.25(25)(c)]. - 119.
 Report, by September 1 of each even-numbered year, from the Board of Regents regarding the purpose, duration, cost and anticipated completion date of all research and public service projects supported by GPR funding [s.
-36.45(3)]. - 107.
+36.45(3)]. - 120.
 Report, annually by September 1, the number of research contracts considered under the classified research process, and the outcome of those contracts [s.
-36.45(4)]. - 108.
+36.45(4)]. - 121.
 Report annually, by December 1, from the Department of Family Medicine in the University of Wisconsin School of Medicine and Public Health on the Rural Physician Residency Assistance Program [s.
-36.63(4)]. - 109.
+36.63(4)]. - 122.
 Report annually, by October 15, listing all fees, including academic fees, tuition, segregated fees, and any other fees, charged to students at each institution and college campus, and the amount by which the fees have increased in each of the preceding five years [s.
 36.65(4)].